Evenwyne/programming-univbasics-3-method-return-values/README.md

 ## Introduction

 As you learned when studying _expressions_, Ruby returns a value when it _evaluates_ an _expression_.
-This is called, suitably, the return value of an expression.
+This is called the return value of an expression.

 _Methods_ also have return values.
 Let's study how they work.